mrfansi/web2img/README.md

 ## Performance

 The service is designed to handle high volumes of concurrent requests reliably.
 The following optimizations are in place:

+### Batch Processing
+- Efficient parallel processing of multiple screenshot requests
+- Configurable concurrency limits to optimize resource usage
+- Job management system with status tracking and results aggregation
+- Webhook notifications for asynchronous processing
+- Automatic job cleanup to prevent memory leaks
+- Integration with the caching system for maximum performance

+### Caching System
+- In-memory caching of screenshot results for frequently requested URLs
+- Configurable TTL (Time-To-Live) for cache items (default: 1 hour)
+- LRU (Least Recently Used) eviction policy when cache is full
+- Cache control parameters for bypassing cache when needed
+- Detailed cache statistics for monitoring performance
+- Cache management API for administrators

 ### Browser Instance Management
 - Browser context pooling for efficient resource reuse